stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 >
 > Aiming to transfer Gov-HOLON deliverables to GitHub Project Boards, then break these down further into tasks \(GitHub Issues\) and then allocate Issues to HOLON members.

+> This week Gov-HOLON had its first community call-out on Discord as an experiment to see how GitHub Issues might work.
+Starting with the Issue [Draft NFT-DAO Charter #29](https://github.com/NFT-DAO/Governance-HOLON/issues/29).

 ### Open-Source recognition

 > Began with Open-Source recognition criteria :